topjohnwu/Magisk/docs/guides.md

     Avoid using 'echo' as it will not display in custom recovery's console

 abort <msg>
-    print error message <msg> to console and terminate installation Avoid using 'exit' as it will skip the termination cleanup steps
+    print error message <msg> to console and terminate the installation Avoid using 'exit' as it will skip the termination cleanup steps

 set_perm <target> <owner> <group> <permission> [context]